sfu-fas/coursys/DOCKER-TODO.md

 * kinit auth creation/refreshing logic (kinit*.sh actually hooked up somewhere)
 * docs for prod setup
 * update SYSADMIN.md
 * who is going to own /coursys/*?
 Makefile implies it's `coursys`, instrutions imply root.
+Leaning toward root
 * do we need/want to restart celery and/or celerybeat in cron?
 * fix the compress test if directory hasn't been created yet
-* check_things test for CSRPT will always fail since /csrpt_auth isn't there
-* volume for logrotate status?
+* need some protocol for regular dnf updates and docker pulls

 # Notes